nahtanojmil/assurity-take-home/README.md

 ## Single-threaded scheduled checks
 - Pros: Predictable, avoids concurrency issues, simple to test.
 - Cons: Not ideal for monitoring many services or high-latency endpoints; asynchronous or parallel checks could improve performance.

+## Local saving instead of DB commit
+- Pros: Easy to implement, logs are on container itself
+- Cons: Lose these files when container goes down, does not save to db.